guillaume-vcnt/guillaume-vcnt/README.md

 # Hi there 👋

-After working in the artistic field and spending time abroad in the United States and Canada, I came back to France and decided to return to one of my first passions: computer science.
-After an intensive training with Ada Tech School and Konexio, I want to keep improving my skills and specialize by working in a company.
+After an initial experience in graphic design and retail, followed by international work between the United States and Canada, I decided upon returning to France to reconnect with one of my first passions: computer science, in order to broaden my skills.
+After several intensive training programs, I now wish to continue progressing and to specialize within a company.

 10 things about me :
 - 🐺 I have a young Husky named Lúthien